Wortex17/UE4Config/README.md

 configProvider.Setup(new ConfigFileIOAdapter(), TestUtils.GetTestDataPath("MockEngineTmp"), TestUtils.GetTestDataPath("MockProjectTmp"));
 //Auto-detect if a project still uses the legacy Config/{Platform}/*.ini setup. configProvider.AutoDetectPlatformsUsingLegacyConfig();
+//Create a DataDrivenPlatform provider that can pre-fill our platform hierarchy like UE4.27 does (based on DataDrivenPlatform configs) var dataDrivenPlatformProvider = new DataDrivenPlatformProvider();
+dataDrivenPlatformProvider.Setup(configProvider);
+dataDrivenPlatformProvider.CollectDataDrivenPlatforms();
 //Create the base tree model, based on the config hierarchy used by UE since 4.27+ var configRefTree = new ConfigReferenceTree427();
 configRefTree.Setup(configProvider);
+//Apply any detected DataDrivenPlatforms dataDrivenPlatformProvider.RegisterDataDrivenPlatforms(configRefTree);
 //Create a virtual config tree to allow us working with an in-memory virtual hierarchy var configTree = new VirtualConfigTree(configRefTree);